RepRapLtd/6DInput/RepRapLtd/README.md

 ![test graph](https://github.com/RepRapLtd/6DInput/blob/main/RepRapLtd/Experiments/ForceSensor/slider-force-voltage-graph.png)

 As in our previous experiments, there is a certain amount of hysteresis, as would be expected with a plastic spring.
-But as you will see this does not impeed the performance of the sensor.
+But as you will see this does not impede the performance of the sensor.
 The red line is the least-squares linear fit, which has the equation shown.

 We then wrote a Python program to read the force sensor and to use its output to rotate a cube in 3D on the screen.
 This worked, and the sensor felt good in use; letting go of the sensor stopped the cube moving; pushing and pulling rotated the cube in either direction; and the harder the push or pull the faster it moved.